mrapp-ke/MLRL-Boomer/README.md

 * [Examples](https://mlrl-boomer.readthedocs.io/en/latest/quickstart/index.html#running-the-algorithm) of how the algorithm can be run.
 * An overview of available [parameters](https://mlrl-boomer.readthedocs.io/en/latest/quickstart/index.html#parameters).

-For an overview of changes and additions that have been included in past releases, please refer to the [changelog](CHANGELOG.md).
+For an overview of changes and new features that have been included in past releases, please refer to the [changelog](CHANGELOG.md).

+## License

+This project is open source software licensed under the terms of the [MIT license](LICENSE.txt).
+We welcome contributions to the project.
+A frequently updated list of contributors is available here[](CONTRIBUTORS.md).

 ## Project structure